MarvelousHopefull/DataXflow/external_stimuli/Readme.txt

 				an effective treatment.

 forward.m		Solves for given time curves of external stimuli u the model equations for
-			the  state varialbe x to obtain the corresponding time curve
+			the  state variable x to obtain the corresponding time curve

 get_xd.m 		Sets the desired steady state